We hope you enjoy this web site and what it represents.

 Approximately 6 million Jews (1.5 million of them children), 400 thousand Roma (Gypsies) and others were

 slaughtered.
-Some were killed by death squads; others were slowly killed in trucks with carbon monoxide;
+Some were shot by death squads; others were slowly killed in trucks with carbon monoxide;

 others were gassed in large groups in Auschwitz, Dacau, Sobibor, Treblinka